pasensio97/SDslam/README.md

 2. Change `X.yaml` to TUM1.yaml,TUM2.yaml or TUM3.yaml for freiburg1, freiburg2 and freiburg3 sequences respectively.

-## KITTI Dataset

-1. Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php

-2. Change `X.yaml`by KITTI00-02.yaml, KITTI03.yaml or KITTI04-12.yaml for sequence 0 to 2, 3, and 4 to 12 respectively.

 ## EuRoC Dataset

 1. Download a sequence (ASL format) from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets